jacknot/justin.duch.me/_posts/2020-11-07-cells_at_work.md

 Earlier in the year, I wrote a [post](/post/chatbot_panpsychism) talking about panpsychism.
 Which to reiterate, is "the idea that all matter (animate or inanimate) is conscious, and we are just a bit more conscious than things like trees."

 If you remember, or just read it again, I called this "bullshit" that "goes against our understanding of physics" and talked about how particles don't think.
-The issue with this is that I was only thinking about a good branch of science when reading this stuff, instead of the **worst** branch of science.
+The issue with this is that I was only thinking about a good branch of science when reading about this stuff, instead of the **worst** branch of science.

 The central point about cognitive systems is what they know how to detect, represent as memories, anticipate, decide among and, crucially, attempt to affect.
 Call this the system's cognitive horizon.
 One way to categorise and compare cognitive systems, whether artificial or evolved, simple or complex, is by mapping the size and shape of the goals it can support (represent and work toward).